 They have their own form of a “keep the change” program aptly called “automatic savings“.
 They will round up every purchase you make with your Chime VISA debit card to the nearest dollar and deposit it into your savings account.
 On average, if you swipe your debit card twice a day every day for a year, you’ll have deposited $400 into your savings account.
 Pretty impressive.

-Here's where the goodness is.
-You can earn cash back (aka FREE MONEY) in two ways:
+Here’s where the goodness is.
+You can earn cashback (aka FREE MONEY) in two ways:

 With Cash back rewards like these, this could be an excellent option to help you with that Emergency Fund.

-Since Chime Bank does not have their own ATMs, they use ATMs that are part of the MoneyPass network.
+Since Chime Bank does not have its own ATMs, they use ATMs that are part of the MoneyPass network.
 There are over 24,000 MoneyPass locations nationwide.
 And you can get fee-free cashback at over 30,000 locations.
 They have an ATM locator right in their app or you can check on their website HERE.
 As long as you use one of those ATMs, there are no fees.
 So, if you think about it, you probably have access to more free ATMs than with most other banks.

 These could be deal-breakers for you, but maybe not.
 For many people, paper check and cash deposits are a rare thing.
-A lot of people I know transfer money to each other using SquareCash or Paypal, and then from there, they can put it into their spending account.
-It's really quick and easy.
+A lot of people I know to transfer money to each other using SquareCash or Paypal, and then from there, they can put it into their spending account.
+It’s really quick and easy.

 If you happen to need to mail a paper check for a bill or something.
 Chime Bank will create and mail a paper check for you at no charge.
 This “Chime Checkbook” feature is available right in their app and is like the bill pay offered by other banks.